Dating can be scary

 The first date came and I was nervous, but because I’d already told her I stammered, it took some of the pressure off.
 I stammered plenty, but it still went well and we agreed on another date.
 And the topic of my speech didn’t come up until the second date.

 On that second date, she asked all the normal questions: “have you always stammered?”, “is it nerves?”, “what causes it?” and I gave all the normal responses: I don’t really remember stammering as a kid but according to my parents I did, it got more severe around the age of 12.
-It’s nothing to do with nerves, sometimes nerves can make it worse but sometimes it can have the opposite effect.
+It’s nothing to do with nerves, sometimes nerves can make me stammer more but sometimes it can have the opposite effect.
 And it’s neurological not psychological, there’s a fundamental difference in how our brains work.
 But I also told her how I often use my stammer to my advantage; in job interviews I use it as something to help me stand out from other candidates, and I once used it to escape being fined for not having a ticket on a train.

 We’ve now had our fourth date and things are still going well.
 I don’t think having a stammer should ever affect my ability to date.
 If someone doesn’t want to date me because of my stammer, then that’s fine, but if they are that shallow then they don’t deserve to date me anyway.